FabianWe/django-bootstrap3-multidatepicker/doc/index.rst

   See the License for the specific language governing permissions and limitations under the License.

-There are many libraries used by this project, see :doc:`here <third_party>` for library license information.
+There are some libraries used by this project, see :doc:`here <third_party>` for library license information.

 Installation
 ============